gloriakim-cs-projects/2020-android-devoted-released/GROUP-INFO.md

 **Need to add in the final report**

 - Public note --> Now it shows.
 Next, (1) resets the public note every time (2) display in a weird way. need to remove [] --> Created a user id to fix this issue --> Now all works! :)
+- added information in alarm for each readnig method

 **Removed Feature**